 One of the key challenges that face those involved in capital construction projects is how fast they can be alerted of any event that could lead to a change in the project scope, schedule and cost.
-Whether you are a capital project owner or a contractor, having a process to capture all types of potential change events enables you to better review and analyze those events and their impact on the project’s scope, schedule, and cost to decide what response actions need to be made to avoid, mitigate or accept those changes.
+Whether you are a capital project owner or a contractor, utilizing construction project management software to capture all types of potential change events enables you to better review and analyze those events and their impact on the project’s scope, schedule, and cost to decide what response actions need to be made to avoid, mitigate or accept those changes.

 You need to have a process that can be accessed anywhere, anytime using any device by every single individual who is formally obliged by the contract agreement to report those change events as soon as he or she becomes aware of the event.
 Those potential change events usually include Early Warning Notification, Engineer’s Instruction, Extension of Time Request, Claim Notice, Request for Change, Value Engineering Proposal among others.
 The process needs to enable the individuals submitting the potential change request to upload and attach all relevant supportive documents as well as provide the information needed for each type of change event.
 The process should identify the sequence of workflow steps needed to review and approve or reject the potential change request for which it could differ depending on the type of change event.
 The cost data associated with those potential change events should become immediately to report on as well as detail their impact on relevant awarded commitment contracts.